 Another interesting read:

-There are three different types of groups you can create:
+There are five different types of groups you can create:

 - Public Group: Public groups and their content are visible to everyone, including those that are not logged into the platform.
 However, people can only post or comment on group content or enroll in group events after logging into the platform and joining the group.